uncognic/blackbox/README.md

 1. Ensure you have `gcc` and `make` installed
 2. Run `make` in the project directory
 ### Windows MSVC
 1. Ensure you have atleast Visual Studio 2022 with the "Desktop development with C++" workload installed.
+2. Ensure you have the Rust programming language installed.
-2. Open the Developer Command Prompt for Visual Studio.
+3. Open the Developer Command Prompt for Visual Studio.
-3. Run `build.bat` in the project directory.
+4. Run `build.bat` in the project directory.

 ## Examples